zinebmalty88-cmyk/End-To-End-Supply-chain-Analysis/README.md

 ## Data Analysis & Insights

+All analyses were conduxted using **Pivot Tables** to efficiently summarize and explore the data

 ###  Sales and Revenue by Product & Customer Demographics

 - Skincare is the top-performing category, contributing **44.97%** of total sales, indicating strong and consistent customer demand.